onera/Cassiopee/Converter/doc/source/Filter.rst

 .. py:function:: Converter.Filter.writeNodesFromPaths(fileName, paths, nodes, format=None, maxDepth=-1, mode=0)

     Write given nodes to specified paths in file.
     If mode=0 (append), nodes are appened to path location.
+Nevertheless, if a node with identical name already exists in the path node children, it will be replaced by the appended ones.
     If mode=1 (replace), nodes are replaced to path location.
     If maxDepth>0, replace mode kill children of replaced node.
     If maxDepth=0, replace mode replaces value and type of node (not the name).